 There is separate legislation for protection across different entities.
-This has implications for people who are involved in different entities and want to apply for protection, for example, a director of a company who's also a member of a limited liability partnership (LLP).
+This has implications for people who are involved in different entities and want to apply for protection, for example, a director of a company who's also a member of an LLP.